 Scandinavia Mills, Cleckheaton, 1907

-In 1879, William Fenton, a manufacturer of textile belting for machinery and Walter Wilson Cobbett, a merchant distributor became partners and established a small belting works in Dundee, Scotland.
+In 1879, William Fenton, a manufacturer of textile belting for machinery and Walter Willson Cobbett, a merchant distributor became partners and established a small belting works in Dundee, Scotland.

 For its first thirty years, the company's main product was solid woven belting used primarily for power transmission and mechanical conveying in industries such as mining.
 In 1901 the business established a new base in Cleckheaton, West Yorkshire, UK and in 1911 was renamed Scandinavia Belting Limited.
 With the coming of war in 1914, Government orders took priority and production was switched to khaki and brace webbing and puttee tape.
 In 1925 the company changed its name again to BB&A Limited.